Helstrom Family Farm History

 The Helstrom family story and that of the farm involves many twists and turns, moments of joy and seasons of heartache, deep struggles and great triumphs.
 In short, it’s a story that you can probably identify with because these are characteristics of many family stories.
 Perusing through the family history and other historical documents, one quickly realizes that the continuation and existence of the farm is due to a faithful God and hard-working ancestors.

 The land on which the Helstrom farm sits was originally surveyed in 1867.
 Four years later Jacob Helstrom was born in Finland.
-He stepped on to the shores of America at Ellis Island in 1889, only three years after the Statue of Liberty was completed.
+He stepped on to the shores of America at Ellis Island in 1892, only six years after the Statue of Liberty was completed.
 Three years later, while living in New Hampshire, Jacob married Sanna and they started a family.
 Jake, John, and Matt were all born in New Hampshire before the family packed up and headed for Hibbing, Minnesota .
 There they could enjoy the company of relatives and a host of other like-minded Finns.

 Like many Finns, they were also attracted to land that reminded them of their country of origin.
 Two more children came along (Karl & Emmy) before they made a claim on one-hundred and sixty acres south of Hibbing in 1904, 37 years after the land was first surveyed.